ObsidianBlk/gwj82/README.md

 # Hidden Oasis Arcade

-Welcome to the **Hidden Oasis Arcade** where you can jam to some awsome classic gaming in a fun, totally safe environment!
+Welcome to the **Hidden Oasis Arcade** where you can jam to some awesome classic gaming in a fun, totally safe environment!
 Take the challenge of getting as high a score as possible across all of the games in the arcade between Midnight and Six AM!
 *(NOTE: It is the position of the Arcade owners that all rumors of the Arcade being haunted is just that.. rumors!)*

 This game is being developed for the [Godot Wild Jam #82](https://itch.io/jam/godot-wild-jam-82), using the [Godot Game Engine v4.4.1](https://godotengine.org/).

+A release of this game can be found on [Itch.io](https://obsidianblk.itch.io/hidden-oasis-arcade)

 ## Author
 Bryan "ObsidianBlk" Miller